Marine Science for Kids Reviews

 Blogger Reviews, Press, & Buzz

 Recreational Scholar: "There is a real lack of proper science books for elementary school in the homeschool arena.
 This one would work well for after schoolers as well.
 The projects are completely doable and as I gushed on Twitter- the first one is making a cookie earth.
 Yes, please."
-(Excerpt)
+(Excerpted)